-Wide beam (close to 33 feet), low hull profile and almost spacecraft-like bridge deck structure bely a fabulous diesel secret weapon amidships, made even more effective through an innovative re-think in fitting.
+Wide beam (close to 33 feet), low hull profile and almost spacecraft-like bridge deck structure hide a fabulous diesel secret weapon amidships, made even more effective through an innovative re-think in fitting.

 Sydney-based owner Ilan Sebban matter-of-factly explains the cat’s return sail from its recent Ballina Slipways refit saw it hit close to 19 knots on multiple sections of the trip and averaged 9.5 knots all up under sail.

 It was the performance of his new Dtorque diesel outboards that also delivered some impressive numbers too.

 “We managed just over 10 knots on the sea trials and did a similar speed under motor on open waters too – I’m incredibly happy with the performance,” Ilan says.

 Dtorque mounted mid-hull upon hydraulic plates within sea-breaking pods

 Dtorque has performance to prove their name and claims